To be the premiere undergraduate Theatre and Dance Department in the Pacific Northwest.

 RACHEL ANDERSON (2000) BA, Western Washington University; MFA, University of Montana.

 Application Requirements: Theatre

-In order to declare a theatre major, contact the Theatre Office at Performing Arts 395 to attain a declaration of major form.
+In order to declare a theatre major, contact the Theatre and Dance Program Coordinator to complete the declaration form.

 Application Requirements: Dance